-MobGAS, a mobile application can be utilized for tracking individual emissions of greenhouse gases.
+249 MobGAS, a mobile application can be utilized for tracking individual emissions of greenhouse gases.
 This application was designed by scientists at the European Commission's Joint Research Centre.
-It can track the emissions of gases like carbon dioxide, nitrous oxide, and methane based on information on daily activities entered by the user.
-Users can enter this information on a website or their cell phone and then compare their emissions with national and international averages (Kinkade & Verclas, 2008).
-Citizens can know about the emissions caused by watching television, driving, or cooking at any time.
-By creating a link between their users' daily activities and greenhouse gas emissions, mobGAS can encourage individuals to change their lifestyle.
-The application also provides tips on how to adjust activities to reduce emissions.
-MobGAS was downloaded over 3,000 times between December 2007 and February 2008.
-MobGAS due to its potential to raise individuals' awareness of emission can facilitate higher-level change (Kinkade & Verclas, 2008).
+It can track the 250 emissions of gases like carbon dioxide, nitrous compare their emissions with national and international averages 251 (Kinkade & Verclas, 2008).
+Citizens can know about the emissions caused by watching television, driving, or 252 cooking at any time.
+By creating a link between their users' daily activities and greenhouse gas emissions, 253 mobGAS can encourage individuals to change their lifestyle.
+The application also provides tips on how to adjust 254 activities to reduce emissions.
+MobGAS was downloaded over 3,000 times between December 2007 and February 255 2008.
+MobGAS due to its potential to raise individuals' awareness of emission can facilitate higher-level change 256 (Kinkade & Verclas, 2008).
 A variety of such devices are facilitating CSOs in pursuit of their goals.
+257

 Adaptation plans to combat environmental issues demands a partnership between public, private and civil sectors.
-ICTs enable multiple actors to get involved in the design of adaptation strategies at all levels, from simple broadcast and opinion shaping on various issues to be ;dettidedenhanced engagement by means of social media and online polling of those who are expected to be affected to the use of group decision support systems to model and analyze various scenarios, and facilitate decision making (Ospina & Heeks, 2011).
+ICTs enable multiple actors to get involved in the design of adaptation strategies at all levels, from simple broadcast and opinion shaping on various issues to be decided ? to enhanced engagement by means of social media and online polling of those who are expected to be affected ? to the use of group decision support systems to model and analyze various scenarios, and facilitate decision making (Ospina & Heeks, 2011).

-e) Pressurizing State and MNCs
+12 e) Pressurizing State and MNCs

 ENGOs network inform and persuade individuals and government by generating and disseminating relevant information.
 These pressurize governments to make certain changes by either holding them answerable for existing laws, or shaming their particular behaviors with ethical demands for social justice (Custard, 2008).
 ENGOs can be referred to as "watchdogs for the global commons".
 These strive to make both state and businesses accountable.

 These have become now stakeholder with the 'state' in environmental governance and have been very actively participating in environmental legislative forums (Petersson, 2010).
-ICTs are facilitating ENGOs in performing this function.
+ICTs are facilitating ENGOs in performing

+270 this function.

-Usage of social media to pressurize state, and particularly to rally support on the eve of major economic and political forums have become quite common (Castells, 2008; Crack, 2008).
+Usage of social media to pressurize state, and particularly to rally support on the eve of major economic and political forums have become quite common (Castells, 2008; ??rack, 2008).
 Businesses are also coming stress from the innovative use of social media by ENGOs.
-Cell phone based one of such initiative is the Climate Counts USA, which facilitates companies' citizens to check environmental sustainability ratings, and then compare them with their competitors.
+Cell phone based one of such initiative is the Climate Counts USA, which facilitates citizens to check companies' environmental sustainability ratings, and then compare them with their competitors.
 This information is sent back to a consumer in the shape of a scorecard via text message, which shows the self-reported efforts of businesses to address environmental issues.
-Climate Counts has produced an index based on whether these companies have considered their climate 'footprint,' decreased their impact on global warming, supported climate friendly legislation, and openly exhibited their climate actions.
-This service is funded by U.S. yogurt company Stoneyfield and powered by Mobile Commons (Kinkade & Verclas, 2008).
+Climate Counts has produced

+277 an index based on whether these companies V.